Companhia De Saneamento Basico - GuruFocus.com

-Companhia De Saneamento Basico Do Estado De Sao Paulo (SBS, Financial), a leading player in the regulated utilities industry, has a market capitalization of $7.76 billion and a current stock price of $11.35.
-The company's stock has seen a gain of 4.13% today and a slight increase of 0.22% over the past four weeks.
-The company's GF Score is 86 out of 100, indicating good outperformance potential.
+Companhia De Saneamento Basico Do Estado De Sao Paulo (SBS, Financial), a regulated utilities company, has been making waves in the stock market.
+As of August 16, 2023, the company's stock price stands at $11.62, with a market cap of $7.94 billion.
+The stock has seen a gain of 5.35% today and a 2.56% increase over the past four weeks.
+The company's impressive performance is reflected in its GF Score of 86 out of 100, indicating good outperformance potential.

 Financial Strength Analysis